SampleEnvironment/SECoP/split/bausteine.rst

 The types of arguments must conform to the declared datatypes from the datatype of the command argument.

 A command may also have a return value, which may also be structured.
-The "done" reply always contains a :ref:`data-report` with the return value.
+The "done" reply always contains a `data-report` with the return value.
 If no value is returned, the data part is set to "null".
 The "done" message should be returned quickly, the time scale should be in the order of the time needed for communications.
 Still, all side-effects need to be realized